FPGAArcade/replay_mkrvidor4000/README.md

 ### How to flash the Vidor

-In the Arduino IDE, open up the example `Replay_Boot` (listed under menu `File` -> `Examples` -> `PGAArcade Replay MKR Vidor 4000`).
+In the Arduino IDE, open up the example `Replay_Boot` (listed under menu `File` -> `Examples` -> `FPGAArcade Replay MKR Vidor 4000`).
 Proceed to `Upload` (under menu `Sketch`) to flash the Replay firmware (make sure the MKR Vidor 4000 is connected via USB).

 ### How to load an FPGA core

 When the firmware starts up, it looks for `replay.ini` on the SDCARD.
-If there is no SDCARD, or if it fails to find the .ini file, the firmware will display an red/green checkered background, and an error message:
+If there is no SDCARD, or if it fails to find the .ini file, the firmware will display a red/green checkered background, and a warning message:

 ![no_sdcard]